2007 Dodge Charger Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2007 Dodge Charger
+A guide to repairs, service, and maintenance costs for your 2007 Dodge Charger

 I want it to be the exact same door, it was in a wreck and it all dented etc.

 Chrysler (FCA US LLC) is recalling certain model year 2004-2008 RAM 1500, 2005-2009 RAM 2500, 200...